marskar/slides/README.md

 jupyter nbconvert revealjs.ipynb --to slides --reveal-prefix=$url
 ```

-Example with instructions for creating slides in JupyterLab:
+### An example with instructions for creating slides in JupyterLab:
  - [revealjs](/slides/revealjs.slides.html)

 Exporting slides from JupyterLab does not work (great) right now.